Register an Illinois Foreign LLC

 How much does it cost to file the Application for Admission to Transact Business in Illinois?

-The application costs $150 for regular mailed filings, but the approval process can take up to 45 days.
+The state application fee is $150 for regular mailed filings, but the approval process can take up to 45 days.
 You can also expedite the process by filing your paperwork in person at both the Chicago and Springfield office locations and paying an extra $100 to get same-day processing.

 How do I file my Application to Transact Business in Illinois?